suhasvenkata/Bank_Management/README.md

 # Bank_Management

-We completed our third semester CPP mini project, a bank management system.
-It encompasses functionalities such as creating bank accounts, handling deposits and withdrawals, displaying account details, and managing updates.
-I've made the repository public, so please feel free to suggest any changes or modifications you think would be beneficial.
+Our third semester CPP mini project, a bank management system, has been successfully finalized.
+It incorporates various functionalities, including the creation of bank accounts, management of deposits and withdrawals, displaying detailed account information, and facilitating updates.
+The repository for this project has been made public, and we welcome any suggestions or recommendations for improvements or modifications that could enhance its effectiveness.
+Feel free to provide feedback and insights for further refinement.
 Command for running the c++ file

 ```shell